massanishi/document_similarity_algorithms_experiments/README.md

 TF-IDF.
 It resulted in the best matches in 2.5 out of 5 comparisons.

+The detailed breakdowns of how each algorithm predicted can be found in the algorithm folders.

 # Winner Algorithm By Each Article

 ## How My Worst Date Ever Became My Best